coco-serverless/coco-serverless/README.md

 inv knative.install
 ```

+## Evaluation

+The goal of the project is to measure the performance of Knative with CoCo,
+and compare it to other isolation mechanisms using standarised benchmarks.
+To
+This extent, we provide a thorough evaluation in the [evaluation](./eval)
+directory.

 ## Uninstall

 In order to uninstall components for debugging purposes, you may un-install the CoCo runtime, and then the operator as follows: